napalm-automation/napalm-yang/docs/developers/parsers/examples_list.rst

             </tbody>
     </table></div>

-Parse BGP neighbors in junos (nested lists)
+Parse BGP neighbors in Junos (nested lists)
 -------------------------------------------

 XML often consists of lists of lists of lists which sometimes makes it challenging